Terms and Conditions

 3.7 Synergix expects drivers to take ownership of the job once accepted.
 Problems must be reported early, clearly and honestly.
 Silence, guesswork or late reporting will not be accepted.

-4.1 Unless Synergix agrees otherwise in writing, all same day and dedicated vehicle work must be treated as dedicated work.
+4.1 Unless Synergix agrees otherwise in writing before the job starts, all same day, dedicated vehicle and direct delivery work must be treated as dedicated work.

-4.2 You must not co-load, trans-ship, cross-dock, transfer, store, consolidate or mix Synergix goods with other customer goods unless Synergix has approved this in advance.
+4.2 You must not co-load, part-load, backload, reload, transfer, trans-ship, cross-dock, consolidate, store, mix or carry Synergix goods with any other customer's goods unless Synergix has approved this in writing before it takes place.

 5. Communication and Status Updates